SakibSaikia/SakibSaikia.github.io/_posts/2021-09-16-A-Token-Based-Approach-To-Ordering-Transitions.markdown

 3. A later transition call must specify the token value obtained in step 2.
 - Transition calls are executed in order of the token value by waiting on a fence.
 - The cached resource state is updated once the transition call finishes.
-- The transition is completed by signalling the fence which notifies that it is the turn of the next token in line.
+- The transition is completed by signalling the fence (on the CPU-side) which notifies that it is the turn of the next token in line.

+_Note that the tokens enforce the submission order.
+So, if you want to fire the render jobs out of order you can as long as you ensure that the tokens are obtained in proper submission order.
+Thanks to [@BelgianRenderer](https://twitter.com/BelgianRenderer) for bringing this up._

 The following example code should make this clear.
 These will focus on D3D12 but the same concepts should apply to Vulkan as well.